-Our product candidates may not work as intended, may cause undesirable side effects or may have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any.
+Our product candidates may not work as intended, may cause undesirable side effects or may have other properties that could delay or prevent their regulatory approval, limit the commercial profile of an approved label, or result in significant negative consequences following marketing approval, if any, which could materially harm our business, financial condition, results of operations and prospects.

 As with most biological and vaccine products, use of our product candidates could be associated with side effects or adverse events which can vary in severity from minor reactions to death and in frequency from infrequent to prevalent.
 The potential for adverse events is especially acute in the oncology setting, where patients may have advanced disease, have compromised immune and other systems and be receiving numerous other therapies.
-Undesirable side effects or unacceptable toxicities caused by our product candidates could cause us, our future partners or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, the EMA, the TGA or comparable regulatory authorities.
+Undesirable side effects or unacceptable toxicities caused by our product candidates could cause us, our future partners, if any, or regulatory authorities to interrupt, delay or halt clinical trials and could result in a more restrictive label or the delay or denial of regulatory approval by the FDA, the EMA, the TGA or comparable regulatory authorities.
 Results of clinical trials of our product candidates could reveal a high and unacceptable severity and prevalence of side effects.

-If unacceptable side effects arise in the development of our product candidates, we, our future partners, the FDA, the EMA, the TGA, competent authorities of the European Union member states, ethics committees, the institutional review boards, or IRBs, at the institutions in which clinical trials of our product candidates are conducted, or a Data Safety Monitoring Board, or DSMB, could suspend or terminate our clinical trials.
-The FDA, the EMA, the TGA or comparable regulatory authorities could also order us or our future partners to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
+If unacceptable side effects arise in the development of our product candidates, we, our future partners, if any, the FDA, the EMA, the TGA, competent authorities of the European Union member states, ethics committees, the institutional review boards, or IRBs, at the institutions in which clinical trials of our product candidates are conducted, or a Data Safety Monitoring Board, or DSMB, could suspend or terminate our clinical trials.
+The FDA, the EMA, the TGA or comparable regulatory authorities could also order us or our future partners, if any, to cease clinical trials or deny approval of our product candidates for any or all targeted indications.
 Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete any of our or our partners' clinical trials or result in potential product liability claims.
 In addition, these side effects may not be appropriately recognized or managed by the treating medical staff.
-We expect that we or our future partners may have to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
+We expect that we or our future partners, if any, may have to train medical personnel using our product candidates to understand the side effect profiles for our clinical trials and upon any commercialization of any of our product candidates.
 Inadequate training in recognizing or managing the potential side effects of our product candidates could result in patient injury or death.
-Any of these occurrences may harm our business, financial condition and prospects significantly.
+Any of these occurrences may materially harm our business, financial condition, results of operations and prospects.